League of Ireland Premier Division: Consolidation and Dublin revival (1990s and 2000s)

-2010s
+Dundalk and Cork City era (2010s)

-The 2010s have been one of contrasting fortunes for Premier Division clubs.
-Under Michael O'Neill, Shamrock Rovers finished as Premier Division champions in 2010 and 2011.
+The early 2010s opened with Shamrock Rovers winning back-to-back titles in 2010 and 2011 under Michael O'Neill.
 In 2011 Rovers also became the first team in League of Ireland history to qualify for the group stages of the UEFA Europa League.
 In 2012, Sligo Rovers won their first Premier Division title and their first top level title in thirty five years.
 St. Patrick's Athletic won their fifth Premier Division in 2013.

-Under Stephen Kenny, Dundalk emulated Shamrock Rovers, winning the title in 2014 and 2015 titles before qualifying for the group stages of the 2016–17 UEFA Europa League.
-This period was led by Dundalk and Cork City, taking both the top spots in the league and the domination of the FAI Cup between 2014 and 2018.
+From 2014 the balance of power shifted decisively to Dundalk.
+Under Stephen Kenny, Dundalk won four titles in five seasons between 2014 and 2018.
+They were renowned for playing an attractive possession-based style, scoring the most Irish top-flight league goals in history in 2015 with 78, and setting a Premier Division record of 87 points in 2018.

+In 2016 Dundalk emulated Shamrock Rovers by reaching the Europa League group stage.
+A draw away to AZ Alkmaar in their opening game saw them gain the first point for an Irish club in the Europa League group stage, and they followed this up with a win over Maccabi Tel-Aviv, becoming the first Irish team to earn a European group stage victory.

+Cork City emerged as Dundalk's main rival, finishing runners-up three years in succession before winning the league and cup double in 2017.

-In contrast, three Premier Division clubs – Sporting Fingal, Galway United and Monaghan United – all withdrew from the League of Ireland.
-Sporting Fingal also went out of business completely.
+In contrast, three Premier Division clubs – Sporting Fingal, Galway United and Monaghan United – all withdrew from the League of Ireland due to financial difficulties.
+Sporting Fingal subsequently went out of business completely.